On the complete classification of the unitary N=2 minimal superconformal field theories: Introduction

 Section 2 is a review of Gannon's program of classifying the possible partition functions of the $N=2$ unitary minimal SCFTs, and the statement of his result (which did not appear explicitly in~\cite{Gannon1996}), with a few minor errors corrected.
 We give two examples to illustrate the simplest cases in the classification.

 In section 3 we show that the \cADE classification of Cecotti and Vafa~\cite{Cecotti1993} is visible, even at the level of partition functions.
-We find an expression for the fusion rules of the $N=2$ minimal models and give a much simpler proof than the one found in~\cite{Wakimoto1998}.
-Then we prove results showing that Gannon's partition functions are compatible with the fusion rules and with the locality of the associated theories.
+We give a conjecture for the fusion rules of the $N=2$ minimal models and give a much simpler proof than the one found in~\cite{Wakimoto1998} that they follow from Verlinde's formula.
+Then we prove results showing that Gannon's partition functions are compatible with the conjectured fusion rules and with the locality of the associated theories.

 Section 4 contains a brief review of orbifold techniques, and the statement and proof of the main theorem: every possible partition function in section~\ref{minimalmodels} belongs to a fully-fledged SCFT (subject to the assumptions (i) and (ii) above).
-The proof is an explicit construction of orbifoldings from any given partition function to one of a handful of fixed SCFTs that are believed to be healthy.
+The proof is an explicit construction of orbifoldings from any given partition function to one of a handful of fixed theories that are believed to be fully-fledged SCFTs.

-Section 5 investigates the simple-current physical invariants and confirms a hypothesis of Kreuzer and Schellekens for the special case of the unitary $N=2$ minimal models; namely, that every simple current invariant should be obtainable via an orbifold of the diagonal model.
+Section 5 investigates the simple-current modular invariants and confirms a hypothesis of Kreuzer and Schellekens for the special case of the unitary $N=2$ minimal models; namely, that every simple current invariant should be obtainable via an orbifold of the diagonal model.

 Section 6 contains conclusions and further directions to be investigated.